-- Information of any criminal offences committed. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information.
+- If they have a criminal history. - If they are included on the children's barred list. - If they are prohibited from teaching. - If they are prohibited from taking part in the management of an independent school. - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales, not the law in their country of origin or where they were convicted. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information.